The Importance of Sleep for Mental Wellness

 The Science Behind NAD Treatment

-NAD synthesis energy in the mitochondria1 thanks to one tiny atom: hydrogen.
+NAD synthesizes energy in the mitochondria1 thanks to one tiny atom: hydrogen.
 Hydrogen has one positive charge (proton) and one negative charge (electron) that NAD picks up to form NADH.
-NADH picks up charges from hydrogen throughout the process of compounds like glucose going through chemical changes.
+NADH picks up charges from hydrogen throughout the process of compounds, like glucose, going through chemical changes.
 The results of these changes mean the energy (ATP)-making process begins, which releases more NADH.

 In short, NAD takes charges from the hydrogen within various compounds (like glucose) and releases them into the mitochondria, which uses those charges to create ATP, or energy.